 – Automatically increases monthly benefits for a specified period of time.
 A typical increase is between 3%-5% compound.

 – Allows the insured to purchase additional benefit amounts without proof of medical insurability.
 The availability of additional coverage is subject to financial underwriting taking into consideration the insured’s income and other disability insurance.

 – Typically pays the insured a lump sum benefit up to several times the monthly benefit if the insured lost the sight of one eye with no possibility of recovery or has a hand or foot severed.
 This benefit is paid in addition to the other benefits.

 – To help a disabled insured return to work, this benefit will pay some of the expenses incurred when the insured enrolls in an approved rehabilitation center.
 This benefit is paid in addition to the other benefits.

 – Under this benefit, any disability arising from donating a transplant organ, improving your appearance, or correcting a disfigurement will be covered by the policy.

 Social Security does not just provide for retirement income but disability income as well.

-In 2009, the average monthly payment for a disabled worker was $1064; the average monthly payment for a family of a male disabled worker, young spouse and 2 or more children was $1670.
+In 2009, the average monthly payment for a disabled worker was $1064; the average monthly payment for a family of a male disabled worker, a young spouse, and 2 or more children was $1670.

 Social Security disability payments are subject to federal income tax if your income exceeds $25,000 individually or $32,000 jointly.

 Some states require employers to carry group disability insurance anywhere from 26 to 52 weeks.
-New York State Statutory Disability Insurance is a mandatory benefits, Rates and Form are available immediately on site.
+New York State Statutory Disability Insurance is a mandatory benefit, Rates and Forms are available immediately on site.